Medvedev91/timeto.me/README.md

 # Checklists

-**The most important is HOW checklists work WITH repeating tasks.**

 Checklists are an addition to repeating tasks that are placed under the timer.

 Here are examples for morning routine, work and evening: